Carolyn Moore Layton

-Carolyn Louise Moore Layton (July 13, 1945 – November 18, 1978) was a leadership figure within Peoples Temple and a long-term partner of Temple leader Jim Jones.
-Along with other inner circle members, she assisted in the planning of the mass murder-suicide that took place in Jonestown, Guyana on November 18, 1978.
+Carolyn Louise Moore Layton (née Moore; July 13, 1945 – November 18, 1978) was a leadership figure within Peoples Temple and a long-term partner of Temple leader Jim Jones.
+Along with other inner circle members, she assisted in the planning of the mass murder that took place in Jonestown, Guyana on November 18, 1978.
 She was the mother of a child by Jones, Jim Jon "Kimo" Prokes.

 Early life

 Carolyn Louise Moore was born in Sacramento on July 13, 1945.
 Her father, John V Moore (1919–2019), was a Methodist minister and a conscientious objector during WWII.
 Her mother, Barbara Ann Covington (1922–2004) was a homemaker and long-term supporter of the peace movement.
 In 1946, the family moved to Youngstown, Ohio, where John was pastor of Himrod Avenue Baptist Church.

 On Christmas Eve of 1947, Barbara was hospitalised due to complications of an ectopic pregnancy.
 Carolyn was sent to live with her grandparents back in California while her mother recovered.
 The six-month separation allegedly took a toll on Carolyn; when left alone in her crib, she would cry inconsolably.
 It was several weeks before her separation-anxiety seemed to be under control.

 In 1949, the Moore family returned to California.
 John was a pastor in numerous locales throughout Northern California, including Del Paso Heights, Hayward, and Chico.
 Two more daughters were born: Rebecca (1951) and Annie (1954).
 Carolyn appeared to be a happy child, making friends at school and church.

 Throughout her school years, Carolyn was a high achiever with an active social life.
 She was concerned with social justice and identified as a Communist.
 In 1963, she graduated high school in Chico.
 She worked for the summer as an elevator operator in San Francisco.
 The following fall, she began her education at UC Davis.